Future-Fund-Ventures/docs.futurefund.ventures/community/pool-faq.md

 ## Staking And Rewards

-At present, we reward users who provide liquidity to DEXes (i.e. Uniswap, Sushi) in the form of NDX governance tokens, at a rate relative to their share of the relevant liquidity pool.
+At present, we reward users who provide liquidity to DEXes (i.e. Uniswap, Sushi) in the form of FFV governance tokens, at a rate relative to their share of the relevant liquidity pool.

-We have migrated our reward scheme to a fork of Masterchef V2, which will run until mid-2023, emitting 1.5 million NDX via a linearly decreasing emission rate.
-Details of the rewards program can be found [here](https://ndxfi.medium.com/introducing-the-extended-ndx-liquidity-mining-program-ae30a0470001).
+We have migrated our reward scheme to a fork of Masterchef V2, which will run until mid-2023, emitting 1.5 million FFV via a linearly decreasing emission rate.
+Details of the rewards program can be found [here](https://FFVfi.medium.com/introducing-the-extended-FFV-liquidity-mining-program-ae30a0470001).

 ### I Hold {X} - Why Can't I Stake It For Rewards?